ringcentral/ringcentral-faq/docs/voice_recording.md

 ### How to produce call recordings in sandbox for testing purpose?

-  To programmatically generate call recordings we have a RingCentral Demo App (in PHP) :        `https://github.com/anilkumarbp/Sample-Demo-to-Download-Call-Recordings`
+To programmatically generate call recordings, you can use the following community demo app (in PHP):        `https://github.com/anilkumarbp/Sample-Demo-to-Download-Call-Recordings`

 ### How long should I wait after call ended in order to download the call recording?

 The call recording data should be available to download as soon as the active call ended.